example42/puppetguide-slides/_slides/Introduction_to_Puppet/Puppet_ecosystem.md

-# Puppet ecosystem
+# Puppet ecosystem - Puppet Inc

-## Puppet Labs software products
+## Puppet Inc software products

 Puppet ecosystem is composed of many software projects.
 The ones developed by PuppetLabs are: